gvwilson/thirdbit/fiction/maddy-roo/index.md

 and skidded to a stop right in front of the second one.

 The second service bot froze.
-An orange light blinked on its shoulder.
+An orange light began blinking on its shoulder.
-A high-pitched *beep beep beep* noise came from somewhere inside it as it backed up like an elephant startled by a mouse.
+It made a high-pitched *beep beep beep* as it backed up like an elephant startled by a mouse.
-When it tried to roll forward again, he cleaner bot zipped in front of it once more, zigging and zagging angrily.
+When it tried to roll forward again, the cleaner bot darted in front of it once more, zigging and zagging angrily.

 Without thinking